Unsupervised Hyperspectral Pansharpening via Low-rank Diffusion Model: Main Method

-Before applying the diffusion model, we first investigate a widely used HSI property for a better and more convenient generation.
-Note that the HSI has low-rank property along its spectral dimension, which means that a small amount of rank-1 matrices could linearly represent the mode-3 unfolding of a HSI while keeping its major information.
-In other words, the HSI can be decomposed into two low-rank tensors.
-One of them is the subspace where the HSI is spanned from and the other represents the coefficients.
-Singular value decomposition (SVD) is the most popular way to factorize an HSI \cite{E3DTV, NGmeet, FCTV}.
-Previous works often chose the singular vectors to comprise the subspace matrix.
-However, the singular vectors may only have ``pseudo" image structures rather than those of real images.
-Thus, we consider another way of subspace representation to factorize HSI in a low-rank manner, i.e. choosing the subspace matrix from the HSI itself.
-In the rest of this section, we will first introduce the proposed low-rank decomposition, then review the diffusion model, and finally present our restoration method.
+An essential problem for applying the diffusion model to HS image is that the HS image usually covers a broad spectrum range, which means ``$S$" is usually very large and changes from image to image.
+The high data dimensionality would bring unavoidable difficulties in efficiently learning the data distribution.
+Besides, it also requires much more computational resources and time to sample from such distribution.
+Thus, we consider projecting the HS image into a lower-dimensional subspace.
+Fortunately, it is widely known that the HS image has low-rank property along its spectral dimension, which means that a small amount of rank-1 matrices could linearly represent the mode-3 unfolding of an HS image while keeping its major information.
+In other words, the HS image can be decomposed into two low-rank tensors.
+One of them is the base tensor where the HS image is spanned from and the other is the coefficient matrix that means how the HS image is spanned from the base tensor.
+Assuming that the pre-trained diffusion model learns the distribution of images that have a lower spectral dimension, we consider formulating the base tensor from the HS image itself.
+In the rest of this section, we will first introduce the proposed low-rank decomposition, and then review the diffusion model.
+Finally, we present the overall proposed method.